alphapoint/slate/source/includes/users/_api_users_user_subscribetrades.md

 **SubscribeTrades** returns the response documented here for your immediate information, then periodically sends the *OrderTradeEvent* documented in **SubscribeAccountEvents.**

+Only a user with Operator permission can issue the permission Level1MarketData using the call **AddUserMarketDataPermission.**

 ### Request

 ```json